-Keep in mind that he is a BIG guy at almost 100 Lbs!
-And yes, he is as gorgeous in person as he is on those pictures.
+Keep in mind that he is a BIG guy at almost 100 lbs!
+And yes, he is as gorgeous in person as he is in pictures.
 A stunner!

 The dog is incredibly sweet and charming.
 Once he has adjusted to an environment, he is content and chill.
 We have no problems with him whatsoever at the shelter and the volunteers adore him.
 He's overall a darling cuddle-bug and loves to show how smart he is with his tricks.